There are two types of personal insolvency that are available to you.

 Here at Seatons we will guide you through every step of the IVA and ensure that you are aware of all the implications and benefits of entering an IVA.
 We will take our time to ensure that this is the most cost effective way of dealing with the incident.

-If you are in financial trouble and believe that you are facing bankruptcy, then please do not hesitate to call us for a free no obligation chat over the phone, we will assess your situation and advise you on the next steps to take.
+If you are in financial trouble and believe that you are facing bankruptcy, then please do not hesitate to call us, we will assess your situation and advise you on the next steps to take.
 We will work on a fair fixed fee basis so that you can successfully get through the insolvency.